Mushymato/PeliQ/README.md

 - Item queries: `mushymato.PeliQ_STORED_QUERY <queryId>` in the ItemId of another ItemQuery
 - Trigger action: `mushymato.PeliQ_AddItemByQuery <queryId> [ItemQuerySearchMode]`
 - Tile Action and TouchAction: `mushymato.PeliQ_AddItemByQuery <queryId> [ItemQuerySearchMode] [isDebris]`
+- Mail: `%peliQ <queryId> [ItemQuerySearchMode] %%` in mail, the items will appear on mail and need to be removed one by one.

 ##### ItemQuerySearchMode